fledge-iot/fledge-north-kafka/docs/index.rst

   - **Send JSON**: This controls how JSON data points should be sent to Kafka.
 These may be sent as strings or as JSON objects.

+  - **Compression Type**: Type of compression codec to be used before sending data to kafka broker.
+Supported compression types are gzip, snappy and lz4.
+Default value is none.

   - **Data Source**: Which Fledge data to send to Kafka; Readings or Fledge Statistics.

 +-----------+